 speaker

 John Heinbockel

 Hi, Tim.
-This is William R. Kempner for John Heinbockel.
+This is Julio Marquez for John Heinbockel.
 Thank you for taking our question.
-Quick question on contract.
-Again, what do you expect from bigger ticket items and anything you can call out from maybe your more casual consumers versus your most engaged?
-You guys mentioned improvements in targeting and data analytics.
+A quick question on contract.
+Again, what do you expect from bigger ticket items?
+And, you know, anything you can call out from maybe the more casual consumers versus your most engaged?
+You guys mentioned, you know, improvements in targeting and data analytics.
 So anything you can call out there would be great.
-Then I have a quick follow up.
+Then I have a quick follow-up.

+speaker